Weird Science

 urban environment

-On this winter day, I stepped outside during a break from other activities.
+On this winter day, I stepped outside for a short break from my work.
 By chance, I witnessed a remarkable sight: to the right of the Sun, a smaller and much fainter “second sun” appeared.
-Before the phenomenon disappeared, I managed to capture a photograph.
+Before the phenomenon faded, I managed to capture a photograph.

 Photo 1

 This was a parhelion, also known as a sundog.
-This phenomenon occurs when sunlight is refracted by hexagonal ice crystals suspended in the atmosphere, typically oriented horizontally as they fall.
-Parhelia are part of a broader family of atmospheric halo phenomena and usually appear symmetrically on both sides of the Sun.
+The phenomenon occurs when sunlight is refracted by hexagonal ice crystals suspended in the atmosphere, which are typically oriented horizontally as they fall.
+Parhelia belong to a broader family of atmospheric halo phenomena and usually appear symmetrically on both sides of the Sun.
 On this occasion, however, only one was distinctly visible.
-Near the sundog, a faint section of the parhelic circle—a halo that can sometimes stretch across the entire sky—can also be observed.
+Near the sundog, a faint section of the parhelic circle, a halo that can sometimes extend across the entire sky, could also be seen.

 August 8, 2018, around 7:00 AM – Goczałkowice-Zdrój (Poland)